L4Z3RC47/vr-up-forever/README.md

 ```
 Now when you run your app when the headset is removed the Oculus headset will turn off its display but your external monitor will continue running!
 From there you can use the OVRHeadsetDelegate script from above to manage loading a scene with a video or a slideshow to use as an attract screen for your experience.

-** Tip! ** <br>
+**Tip!** <br>
 When transitioning between scenes I find that its less jarring for your players/users/visitors to first fade out.
 Oculus provides a fading utility as a part of the Oculus Utilities that you can use but it must be modified to enable fading both in and out.
-I've uploaded my implementation of this script INSERT LINK.
+I've uploaded my implementation of this script [here](https://github.com/wjrro/handy-oculus-scripts).
 Using this script you can trigger a fade and then use the fade time to delay triggering your scene change.

 ##### Headless installation